 The Alberta Volunteer Amphibian Monitoring Program (AVAMP) is a long-term community survey of amphibians that was implemented in 1992 under the auspices of the Declining Amphibian Population Task Force established by the Species Survival Commission of the World Conservation Union (IUCN).

 - To increase awareness of the conservation issues facing amphibians

 - To provide a better understanding of the distribution and general status of amphibians in Alberta, Canada

-AVAMP is led by the Alberta Conservation Association (ACA), and carried out in partnership with Alberta Environment and Parks (AEP) and other agencies.
+AVAMP is led by the Alberta Conservation Association (ACA), and carried out in partnership with the Alberta government and other agencies.

 How AVAMP works

 Volunteers and monitoring materials

 - Through AVAMP, volunteers are encouraged to submit location information on amphibian observations as well as incidental reptile observations.